dorhelium/HeatDiffusion/README.md

 ## Instruction
 The project uses Java and the JOGL openhl bindings.
 Download the code and add the jogl, vecmath, and mintools jars to the root level of the project folder.
 The utility files came from the 2.3.2 release folder (https://jogamp.org/wiki/index.php/Release_2.3.2) on the jogamp site.
-The two relevant files are 7unzipped and attached [here](https://github.com/dorhelium/HeatDiffusion/tree/master/utilities), so you don't need to install 7zip if you don't have it).
 The fat jar contains all the necessary dlls and shared objects to work on all common platforms.

 ## Contents